 Some foods have a long history—years, centuries, even millennia; spanning the globe and undergoing numerous iterations.
 And then, there’s the nacho, a simple food with a simple story.
 Here’s how it all began.

 Once upon a time, Ignacio Anaya (or Nacho, as he was known to his family and friends) was maitre d’ at the Victory Club in Piedras Negras, Mexico.
-One day, in 1943, a few officers’ wives from Fort Duncan Air Base traveled across the border for a day of shopping and sightseeing; that evening they arrived at the Club for a bite to eat, and so according to Anaya’s son:
+One day, in 1943, a few officers’ wives from Fort Duncan Air Base traveled across the border for a day of shopping and sightseeing.
+That evening, they arrived at the Victory Club for a bite to eat, and so according to Anaya’s son:

 He said ‘Let me go quick and fix something for you.’
 He went into the kitchen, picked up tostadas,’ grated some cheese on them–Wisconsin cheese, the round one–and put them under the Salamander (a broiling unit that quickly browns the top of foods).
 He pulled them out after a couple minutes, all melted, and put on a slice of jalapeño.”He called the snack Nacho’s Especiales.

 In 1954, that concept of tortillas with melted cheese and jalapeños hopped across the border to Eagle Pass, Texas.
 The ladies of the Church of the Redeemer published St Anne's Cookbook, which documented the original recipe.